callumflack/oceanblueliving/_home/applications.markdown

 - "/uploads/applications-17.jpg"
 - "/uploads/applications-18.jpg"
 - "/uploads/applications-outdoor-birds.png"
+first-p: "We make elegant, timeless architectural applications that transform your living space and blend into your surroundings.
+From screens, panels, gates and letterboxes, to signage, wall art and garden sculpture, our metalworks are weatherproof, durable, functional and beautiful."
+second-p: "We use water-jet cutting technology to precisely cut metal from business card to wall sizes, in a range of materials and any colour you want.
+Which means you’ll be limited only by what you can think of.
+Our products are proudly designed and built in our Cairns workshop."
 ---

-We make elegant, functional, and timeless architectural applications that transform your living space.
-From screens, panels, gates and letterboxes, to signage, wall art and garden sculpture, our architectural metalworks are durable, weatherproof and beautiful.

-We use water-jet cutting technology to precisely cut metal from business card to wall sizes, in a range of materials and any colour you want.
-Which means you’ll be limited only by what you can think of.

-Our products are proudly designed and built in our Cairns workshop.